WorkLink: Origin Groups – What Authors and Admins Need to Know

 Even though the project originated in Group A, users in Group B can still view it.

-How Origin Group Affects Authors
+How Origin Group Membership Affects Authors

 While Origin Group does not control content visibility, it does affect authors and collaboration.